 Understand the latest Utah COVID-19 trends with these graphs from The Salt Lake Tribune, based on state data updated each Thursday afternoon.

 The following visualizations are based on data released Nov.
 25, which showed new case counts and hospitalizations have increased slightly.

-In Davis County, officials reported two deaths: a man age 65-84 and a woman age 85 or older.
+In Washington County, a man and a woman 85-plus died.

-When repeated tests on the same individual are not counted, 15.12% of the tests administered yielded positive results, down from 16.22% the previous week.
+When repeated tests on the same individual are not counted, 20.13% of the tests administered yielded positive results, up from 19.89% the previous week.

 Editor’s note: The Salt Lake Tribune is providing free access to critical stories about the coronavirus.
 Sign up for our Top Stories newsletter, sent to your inbox every morning.
 To support journalism like this, please donate or become a subscriber.